 But there’s a problem.
 The back wheel has been nicked.

 We have to spend the next hour or so piling up tea cups, talking to incompetent rental car services and inattentive police on the phone and in the end there’s nothing left to do but walk, solemnly, into town.

 The sky is purple behind the Tyne Bridge.
 We find a high vantage point and look down on the city.
 A jewellery box of a million street lights.

-We gaze down on the concentrated area of construction on the riverside: the conversion of the breadmaker Hovis’ old Baltic flour mill into an art gallery; the glass and steel of the Sage concert hall – the long contours rolling like the high arches of the bridges that surround it, and looking not unlike some shiny scaled snake that has just swallowed a pig.
+We gaze down on the concentrated area of construction on the riverside: the conversion of the breadmaker Hovis’ old Baltic flour mill into an art gallery; the glass and steel of the Sage concert hall – the long contours rolling like the high arches of the bridges that surround it, and looking like some shiny-scaled snake that has just swallowed a pig.

 The Millennium titling bridge rolls over to let boat traffic under and appears like a giant eye, winking at us as it conducts its cute manoeuvres.

-We walk down through the arches and turrets of the main university building and then through dull pedestrianised shopping roads to look for Grey Street.
+We walk down through the arches and turrets of the main university buildings and then through dull pedestrianised shopping roads to look for Grey Street.

 I had read, some years ago, that Grey Street had been voted Britain’s best road.
 It’s easy to see why: classical architecture from the 1820s and 30s, Grade I-listed Theatre Royal, a monument to the man who reformed Parliament and gave us Earl Grey tea.

-It is also of grim significance to us as we have travelled here – in a long crescent moon-shape – all the way round England from our home just off the Streatham High Road: the road voted the worst.
+It is also of grim significance to us as we have travelled here – in a long crescent moon-shape – all the way round England from our home just off the Streatham High Road: the road that was voted the worst.